 Over the past two years, a series of policy measures to support the private economy have been intensively implemented.
 Relevant departments have successively issued documents such as "Opinions on Promoting the Development and Expansion of the Private Economy," "Notice on Further Promoting Private Investment Efforts to Stimulate Private Investment Enthusiasm," and "Notice on Implementing Several Measures to Promote the Recent Development of the Private Economy."
 These documents aim to enhance policy support from various aspects, including optimizing the development environment for the private economy, strengthening legal safeguards, promoting high-quality development, and fostering the healthy growth of private economic actors.

-Teng Tai stated that these deployments, which are both grounded in the present and focused on the long term, not only address the immediate concerns of market entities but also inject institutional momentum into the development of the private economy.
-This will undoubtedly effectively boost development confidence and help consolidate the continuously improving fundamentals of the economy.
-Special emphasis is placed on implementing key measures such as equal use of factors, standardizing enterprise-related law enforcement, and rectifying the "four chaos" phenomena, thereby building institutional safeguards for the legitimate rights and interests of private enterprises.
+The symposium specifically mentioned advancing the fair opening of competitive sectors in infrastructure to various business entities, addressing the difficulties and high costs of financing, resolving the issue of unpaid debts to private enterprises, and strengthening law enforcement supervision to focus on rectifying the phenomenon of arbitrary charges.
+Teng Tai stated that these deployments, which are both grounded in the present and focused on the long term, not only respond to the practical concerns of market entities but also inject institutional momentum into the development of the private economy.
+They are bound to effectively boost development confidence and help consolidate the continuously improving fundamentals of the economy.
+Special emphasis was placed on implementing key measures such as equal use of factors, standardizing enterprise-related law enforcement, and rectifying the "four chaos" phenomena, thereby building institutional safeguards for the legitimate rights and interests of private enterprises.

 It is worth mentioning that the legislative process for the private economy is accelerating.
 The 38th Chairperson's Meeting of the Standing Committee of the 14th National People's Congress was held in the Great Hall of the People in Beijing.
 The meeting decided that the 14th session of the Standing Committee of the 14th National People's Congress will be held in Beijing from [specific dates].
 Among the agenda items proposed by the Chairperson's Meeting for the 14th session of the Standing Committee is the review of the draft law on the promotion of the private economy.